imgly/pesdk-android-demo/README.md

 A generic Android Camera Stack library which is based on the [android.hardware.Camera](http://developer.android.com/reference/android/hardware/Camera.html) API.
 Supports front and rear cam, HDR, flash modes and much more.

 __SDK Component__ <br/>
 The img.ly core library for Android.
-Containing the OpenGL and toolset implementation.
+Containing the OpenGL and toolkit implementation.

 __UI Component__ <br/>
 The default UI components consisting of LivePreview and Editor Activity.